 3. Check with your parent or adult in charge at home that you are fit and healthy to take part in any activity before you start.

-4. Watch our HOME PE with MSSP Daily Challenge with your adult (ready to view at 8.30am every weekday) You can watch this on:
+4. Watch our HOME PE with MSSP Daily Challenges with your adult.
+You can watch this on:

 5. Check with your adult that you are able to do the activity safely in your home space and that it’s not too challenging for you physically.
 We are all different and you may need to adjust the activity to suit your body and ability.
 Your adult will need to check the way you to the activity or the technique is correct and won’t cause you any harm.